sjrd218/rightscale-nodes/README.md

 ## Configuration

-The plugin has a number of configuration options need to connect and produce Rundeck Nodes.
+The plugin has a number of configuration options needed to connect and produce Rundeck Nodes.
 Use the Configure page in the GUI to set them up initially.
-They roughly are organized into
+They roughly are organized:
-groups:

 Connection
-* `Email`: String, Email address for RightScale User
+* `Email`: String, Email address for RightScale User.
-* `Password`: String, Password for RightScale User
+* `Password`: String, Password for RightScale User.
 * `Endpoint`: String, RightScale  API Endpoint URL.
-Must support API v1.5
+Must support API v1.5.
-* `Refresh Interval`: Integer, Minimum time in seconds between API requests to RightScale (default is 60)
+* `Refresh Interval`: Integer, Minimum time in seconds between API requests to RightScale (default is 60).

 Mapping
-* `Default Node Username`: String, Default SSH username for remote execution
+* `Default Node Username`: String, Default SSH username for remote execution.
-* `Input Pattern`: String, Regular expression used to match resource inputs (default is .*)
+* `Input Pattern`: String, Regular expression used to match resource inputs (default is .*).
-* `Tag Pattern`: String, Regular expression used to match resource tags (default is .*)
+* `Tag Pattern`: String, Regular expression used to match resource tags (default is .*).
 * `Generate attributes from tags`: Boolean, For tags that contain an equal sign (foo=bar), generate a like node attribute.

 Debug
-* `HTTP request logging to service.log`: Boolean, Print debug HTTP request info and the content of the response to service.log
+* `HTTP request logging`: Boolean, Print debug HTTP request info and the content of the response to service.log.
-* `Minute interval to log metric`: Integer, Log the codahale metrics to the service.log file at the specified minute interval (no logging if unset)
+* `Metrics logging interval`: Integer, Log the codahale metrics to the service.log file at the specified minute interval (no logging if unset).

-*Warning*: Changing any configuration property will cause the plugin to be reloaded and cause a complete refresh.
+*Warning*: Changing any plugin configuration property will cause the plugin to be reloaded and a complete refresh.

 ## Resource model